The Meme Machine and the Belief Replicators

 The meme's-eye view also risks insulting believers by treating them as passive hosts.
 That is analytically lazy and ethically dangerous.
 People interpret, resist, remix, test, forget, and refuse.
 A useful memetic analysis studies copying pressure without erasing human agency.

-The practical lesson is design discipline.
+For anyone building a community or an interface, that separation turns into design work.
 Public language should be memorable without becoming coercive.
-Community symbols should orient without trapping.
-Safety protocols should be easier to repeat than status fantasies.
-Correction should have its own rituals, not only expansion.
+Shared symbols should orient people without trapping them.
+Safety protocols should be easier to repeat than status fantasies are.
+Correction needs rituals of its own, not just the open road that expansion always gets.

 Sources